imarkonis/PaleoHydro/README.md

 ## Investigation of preconditions of major drought events

-Run init.R to create directory structure.
+Run init.R to create directory structure and prepare data for analysis.
 Directories data, results are not included in the repo as well as file source/paths.R.

+Then scripts get_events.R and preconditions.R.

 ### Names of variables: